 Make some high-quality LED flashlights a higher priority, though.

 LED lights last forever – we replaced our fluorescent kitchen light with an LED one and it actually said that it’s good for 72 years.
 Years!
 So get yourself some good quality LED flashlights and keep them in a place where you can find them in the dark.

-If power outages don’t happen often, store them in a waterproof plastic container separate from those VERY expensive lithium batteries (and keep the batteries in their original packaging).
+If power shortages don’t happen often, store them in a waterproof plastic container separate from those VERY expensive lithium batteries (and keep the batteries in their original packaging).
 Many tears will be shed if you grab your expensive flashlight and find that the expensive batteries have leached their acid just when you need it.

 Keeping tech charged

 Your tech – especially your smartphone – can be a lifesaver when the power goes out, especially if the phone or internet signal is still accessible.
 It’s worth while getting a good power bank so that you can keep your phone charged, and definitely keep it charged up.
 Treat it like your food storage – use it and charge it back up again regularly.